Bow-Tie Structures of Twitter Discursive Communities: German Covid-19 dataset

-This supplementary material contains all the information, the graphics and the statistics of the data sets not directly analysed in the main paper.
-In fact, for convenience, in the paper we presented only the results about the Italian Covid-19 dataset.

-\subsection{German Covid-19 dataset}
+\section{German Covid-19 dataset}

-The German Covid-19 dataset contains 1,552,582 tweets shared between February 2 and April 23 2020.
-The discursive communities in this dataset are the following: \begin{itemize} \item \textbf{AfD}: this group contains accounts of politicians of the German nationalist and right-wing party ``Alternative for Germany (AfD)"; \item\textbf{LEFT-WING}: this community collects politicians of various German left-wing parties, as the ``Social Democratic Party (SPD)", ``Alliance 90/The Greens" and ``Die Linke" (literally the left); \item\textbf{GOVERNMENT}: in this community are placed official accounts of German ministries and institutions as the Foreign, Defense or Health Ministries.
-It also contains politicians of the ``Christian Democratic Union of Germany (CDU)"; \item\textbf{MEDIA}: this is the usual community which contains the official accounts of the main German newspapers, blogs, TV-channels, journalists and other media in general. \end{itemize}
+The German Covid-19 dataset contains \fab{1,552,106} tweets shared between February 2 and April 23, 2020. \fab{we identified the following discursive communities}: \begin{itemize} \item \textbf{AfD}: this group contains accounts of politicians of the German nationalist and right-wing party ``Alternative for Germany (AfD)"; \item\textbf{LEFT-WING}: this community collects politicians of various German left-wing parties, as the ``Social Democratic Party (SPD)", ``Alliance 90/The Greens" and ``Die Linke" (literally, ``the left"); \item\textbf{GOVERNMENT}: in this community are placed official accounts of German ministries and institutions as the Foreign, Defense or Health Ministries.
+It also contains politicians of the ``Christian Democratic Union of Germany (CDU)"; \item\textbf{MEDIA}: \fab{it includes} the official accounts of the main German newspapers, blogs, TV-channels, journalists and other media in general. \end{itemize}

-In the bar chart of Fig.~\ref{discursive_ger} the percentage of nodes in each discursive community is displayed.
-As for the other Covid-19 datasets the MEDIA group results the most numerous one, with approximately 70\% of the nodes of the entire network.\\ In Fig.~\ref{covid_ger} the bow-tie structures for the four discursive communities are showed.
-As in the main text, the dimension of the sectors is proportional to the number of nodes contained in them and the color indicates the mismatch with the predictions of the Direct Configuration Model (described in the Methods section of the main text).
+\fab{Table~\ref{tab:dim_covid_ger} and the bar chart in Fig.~\ref{discursive_ger} show the dimension of each discursive community}.
+As for the other Covid-19 datasets, the MEDIA group results the most numerous one, with approximately 70\% of the nodes of the entire network.\\ Fig.~\ref{covid_ger} shows the bow-tie structures for the four discursive communities.
+As in the main text, the dimension of the sectors is proportional to the number of nodes and the color indicates \fab{the p-value encoding} the mismatch with the predictions of the Direct Configuration Model (described in the Methods section of the main text).

 The AfD, GOVERNMENT and MEDIA groups display informative bow-tie structures; all of them are OUT-dominant, but only AfD has a strong bow-tie.
 In the LEFT-WING community the bow-tie is uninformative, with approximately 60\% of the vertices in the OTHERS sector.
 In agreement with the results of the Italian Covid-19 dataset, the OTHERS block results significantly less numerous for the three communities with an informative bow-tie, and not for the LEFT-WING.